 Subaru BRZ Overview

 Developed with Toyota, Subaru's first RWD sports car features a 2.0-liter four-cylinder with a choice of a six-speed manual or automatic.
-Handling is super-responsive, with agility that is on a par with some high-priced German sports cars.
+Handling is super-responsive, with agility that makes it fun to drive.
 In corners, the BRZ turns in promptly, with almost no body lean.
 The steering is quick and well-weighted.
 At its limits, the BRZ understeers more than its mechanical sibling, the Toyota FR-S. That difference makes it more forgiving but slightly less rewarding.
 The ride is also a bit more jittery.
 The cabin is relatively plain, with well-bolstered sport seats, but the ride and elevated noise can be taxing.
 Reliability is well below average, and we can't recommend the BRZ.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).